10 Online Dating Marriage Success Statistics

 This research paper, which is titled “Marital Satisfaction and Breakups Differ Across Online and Offline Meeting Venues,” was led by University of Chicago researchers, and the results were published in the Proceedings of the National Academy of Sciences.

-“Marital outcomes are influenced by a variety of factors.
-Where one meets their spouse is only one contributing factor, and the effects of where one meets one’s spouse are understandably quite small and do not hold for everyone,” said John Cacioppo, the study’s lead author and the Tiffany and Margaret Blake Distinguished Service Professor in Psychology at the university.
+“Marital outcomes are influenced by a variety of factors,” said John Cacioppo, the study’s lead author.
 “The results of this study are nevertheless encouraging, given the paradigm shift in terms of how Americans are meeting their spouses.”

 5. Over 2 Million Couples Met on eharmony